(Revised January 2023)

 - No INCs

 - Completion of an M.A.
 Thesis (approximate length of 40 pages).
 The thesis can be based on a previous research paper.
-The advisor would be the faculty member for whom the thesis was written and there will also be a second reader.
+The advisor would be the faculty member for whom the paper was written and there will also be a second reader.
 Ideally the thesis should be completed before the student's enrollment terminates.
 It will be accepted up to four months after termination.

-XXI.
+XX.
 Teaching Prize

 The Department will annually award the Arcadio Díaz-Quiñones Prize for excellence in teaching by a graduate student in the department.